My Horse Riding Adventure in Wales: A Winter Memory HubPage Challenge From Jackie Lynnley

 As I attempted to bring my horse Maxwell under control, I noticed that except for the owner of the centre's nine-year-old son, Dai, who was also struggling to control his animal, all the other riders were now gone.

 Maxwell took off at a gallop, following in the wake of the faster horses.
 Young Dai was approaching at a canter; he was now quite close behind me.
-I head the thundering hoofs getting closer, and then Dai screamed.
+I heard the thundering of hoofs as Dai's horse got closer, and then Dai screamed.

 I turned around, just in time to see the boy tumbling to the ground.
 I shouted to him, to stay where he was and do not move.
 I attempted to stop Maxwell, but the horse was having none of it.
 Horses are pack animals; Maxwell was intent on catching up with his mates, and nothing was going to stop him.